WEDDING PLANNING

 Go back to Table of Contents

-Care
+Tuxedo Shirt Care

-The most important tool in your shirt care toolbelt (if such a toolbelt exists) is a good, reliable iron.
+The most important tool in your shirt care tool belt (if such a tool belt exists) is a good, reliable iron.
 The iron is your best bet for knocking out last minute wrinkles or creases on the collar, chest or cuff of your shirt—the visible parts that matter most.
 Otherwise, leave stains, starch, and general cleaning to the pros at your local dry cleaner.

 The good news is, you don't have to look far.
 We created a collection of formal wear made to the highest standards so you don't have to cobble an outfit together when time's tight.
 Rent or buy online, and we'll deliver your outfit to your door—no tux shop required.